gnosis/pm-contracts/docs/getting-started.rst

 This results in a collection ID of ``0x52ff54f0f5616e34a2d4f56fb68ab4cc636bf0d92111de74d1ec99040a8da118``.

-We may also combine collection IDs for payout collections for different conditions by adding their values modulo 2^256 (equivalently, by adding their values and then taking the lowest 256 bits).
+We may also combine collection IDs for outcome collections for different conditions by adding their values modulo 2^256 (equivalently, by adding their values and then taking the lowest 256 bits).

 To illustrate, let's denote the slots for range ends 0 and 1000 from our scalar condition example as ``LO`` and ``HI``.
 We can find the collection ID for ``(LO)`` to be ``0xd79c1d3f71f6c9d998353ba2a848e596f0c6c1a9f6fa633f2c9ec65aaa097cdc``.